Terraflux/terraflux.github.io/_posts/2016-07-26-magic-squares.markdown

 ![92sc]({{ site.url }}/assets/92sc.png)
 ![92surf]({{ site.url }}/assets/92surf.png)

 Neato!
 Unfortunately, the function returns the same square for each of its calls on the same input so in all likelihood it is some sort of look up table.
 However I wonder at this point if the patterns and strategies witnessed are more a choice of the function that generated these squares for simplicity, or an implicit constraint about how magic squares can be constructed.
 If a n=91 could be reconstructed to look like an n=90, or vica versa, then we could be sure(ish) there were no true constraints on magic square construction patterns of arbitrary size.
+I would like to try to prove this but I'm not quite sure how to define a method to do so.

 At this point, I was ready to say I was done with this little article but then I discovered [this](https://www.gnu.org/software/octave/doc/v4.0.1/Famous-Matrices.html) lovely little function.
 Soooo I'll be back with more articles! (and matrices)